Anatomy of a Lawsuit

 Each side will also submit a trial brief to the judge, so as to state its version of the case succinctly and persuasively, while alerting the judge to anticipated evidentiary disputes or other possible complications at trial.

-After the plaintiff has presented its evidence, which is called his case-in-chief, the defendant can try to have the case dismissed on a motion for non-suit, arguing that the plaintiff has failed to present sufficient evidence to support its claims.
+After the plaintiff has presented its evidence, which is called his case-in-chief, the defendant can try to have the case dismissed on a motion for non-suit, arguing that the plaintiff has failed to present sufficient evidence to establish any prima facie claim against the defendant.
 If the motion is denied, the defendant will present its defense (if it has not yet made its opening statement, it will do so beforehand).
 If there are more than two litigants, the court will determine the order of opening statements and presentation of evidence.

-After all the parties have presented their evidence, any defendant or cross-defendant can move for a directed verdict, urging the judge to refuse to refer certain claims or cross-claims to the jury for further deliberations.
+After all the parties have presented their evidence, any defendant or cross-defendant can move for a directed verdict, urging the judge to refuse to refer the plaintiff’s claims to the jury (or some of its claims).

-If the judge declines to issue a directed verdict, each side will now make its closing argument, during which it will summarize the evidence, invoke legal arguments and basic concepts of fairness, and appeal to the finder of fact to decide the case in its favor.
-This is when the attorney finally ties it all together, connects the dots, and makes a compelling appeal for his client.
+If the judge declines to issue a directed verdict that resolves all claims, it will either instruct the jury and order each side to argue its case to the jury, or instruct each side to argue its case to the jury, then instruct the jury.
+This is when each side must its closing argument, during which it will summarize the evidence, explain how the controlling law should be applied to the evidence, invoke legal arguments and basic concepts of fairness, seek to discredit the other side’s contentions, and appeal to the finder of fact to decide the case in its favor.
+At closing argument, each side’s attorney finally attempts to tie everything together, connecting the dots and making a compelling appeal for his client.
 It is the culmination of the attorney’s work in the case.

-Now the finder of fact (judge or jury) retires for deliberation, or in some judge trials simply rules from the bench.
+After closing argument, the finder of fact (judge or jury) retires for deliberation, but in some judge trials (bench trials), the judge unceremoniously rules from the bench directly after evidence is “closed.”

 Once the verdict is given, various post-trial motions can be made, such as a motion for judgment notwithstanding the jury’s verdict, or a motion for a new trial.
 Once the court rules on these motions, the original trial is concluded.

 From here appeals can be made.
 An appellate court might oblige the trial court to retry the entire case or certain aspects of it.
-Most the time the appellate court declines to “disturb the decision reached below”, but not always.
+In most cases, an appellate court will decline to “disturb the decision reached below,” but not always.
 Once all appeals have been exhausted or waived, the lawsuit is over, and either there has been a dismissal of claims or a judgment on them or some combination of both.
 The controversy has thus been resolved, forever and always.

 This then is what happens during a lawsuit.

-In our example, the trier of fact will easily find against my neighbor on the claim for conversion after viewing my video-tape and listening to my sorrowful testimony in which I lay the foundation for the videotape and relate my own observation of the matters at issue.
-The trier of fact will likewise find for DuBois Company on the limited issue of whether I failed to deliver my tomatoes on time and what contract damages I must pay (the price differential, if any, along with incidental damages).
-The trier of fact will likewise have an easy time in finding that my neighbor should indemnify me for my liability to DuBois Company.
-The trier of fact will very likely conclude that I bear no responsibility for the harm caused by the e-coli outbreak, which was caused by a supervening event, and which I could not have reasonably contemplated as a probable consequence of my failure to deliver tomatoes when I agreed to sell mine to DuBois.
+In our example, the trier of fact will easily find against my neighbor on my claims for trespass and conversion after viewing my videotape and listening to my sorrowful testimony, by which I lay the foundation for the videotape and relate my own observation of the matters at issue.
+The trier of fact will likewise find for the DuBois Company on the limited issue of whether I failed to deliver my tomatoes on time and what contract damages I must pay (the price differential, if any, along with incidental damages).
+The trier of fact will likewise have an easy time finding that my neighbor should indemnify me for my liability to DuBois Company.
+The trier of fact will very likely conclude that I bear no responsibility for the harm caused by the e-coli outbreak, which was caused by a supervening event, and which I could not have reasonably contemplated as a probable consequence of my failure to deliver tomatoes when I agreed to sell mine to the DuBois Company.

-At the close of trial, a prevailing party can recover its attorney’s fees only if it is entitled to do so by statute or under a contract.
-In this case, there is no such statute or contract, and so each side will have to bear its own fees.
-(In California, the allocation of fees and costs can be greatly affected by the skillful use of early settlement offers made under Section 998 of the California Code of Civil Procedure, and indeed a proper use of “998 offers” can promptly lead to sensible settlements of difficult cases, but this is matter that deserves separate attention).
+At the close of trial, a prevailing party is entitled to recover its taxable costs of suit and can recover its attorney’s fees only if it is entitled to do so by statute or under a contract.
+In this case, there is no such statute or contract, and each side must therefore bear its own fees.
+In California, the allocation of fees and other litigation costs can be greatly affected by the skillful use of early settlement offers made under Section 998 of the California Code of Civil Procedure, but this is a matter that deserves separate attention.